ggarikipati/ENG220-Group-021/README.md

 ## Overview

 This project focuses on building interactive dashboards to analyze and visualize environmental data for **New Mexico**.
-Our work is divided into two main dashboards and an additional correlation analysis, providing insights into air quality, water resources, and their interconnections.
+Our work is divided into three main dashboards, providing insights into air quality, water resources, and their interconnections.

 ## Dashboards